Lastaapps/fb-pages-discord-bot/README.md

 - `fb_authorize_login` - shows link that can be used to log into the app and authorize more pages
 - `fb_authorize_user` - authorize pages of the user given by a `user_access_token`.
 System user token is also supported.

+### Permissions

-The bot needs following permission in the channel it's supposed to send messages into:
+The bot needs the following permission in the channel it's supposed to send messages into:

-- view channel
+- `View channel`
-- send messages
+- `Send messages`
-- embed links
+- `Embed links`
-- attach files
+- `Attach files`

-  The following permissions will be required in the future, so better add them now (basic functionality will work event without them)
+The following permissions will be required in the future, so better add them now (basic functionality will work event without them):

-- manage messages
+- `Manage messages`
-- read message history
+- `Read message history`
-- create events
+- `Create events`
-- manage events
+- `Manage events`

 ### Events and embeds